alevit90/docker-nginx-filebeat-elastic-kibana-grafana/README.md

 http://localhost:5601
 ```

-Logs will be present trami the kibana discover:
+Logs will be present trami the kibana discover.
+It will take at least 2 minutes:

 ```shell
 http://localhost:5601/app/discover#/